 Coven's special rules, translated for Newbies

-- They are not a unit.
-They are 4 separate independent models, with separate activations.
-You can activate a witch, cast spells, then activate some of your army, then activate the next witch, and so on.
+They are 3 warcasters and 1 solo.
+They do not activate together.
+You could activate a Witch, cast spells, then activate some of your army, then activate the next Witch and cast more spells, and so on.

 Nightfall is an incredible feat.
 The best way to use this feat is to cover your advance as the lines close.
 Abuse the fact that enemy models can't declare charges vs models more than 5" away, because they can't see them.
 Even though they can still walk and attack, the extra 3" movement and +d6 damage that a charge normally gives you is essential to many army compositions, and by denying it you gain access to alpha strike capabilities.

 Timing is critical to this feat and it is best used in the early game.
 Turn 2, maybe 3 at most.

 Lastly, note that the feat affects all LOS, not just LOS to your models.
 You may be able to stop your opponent from casting spells/buffs on their own models, too.

 Your spells curtail your enemies shooting, improve your movement, or sometimes both.
 Given the Coven's massive control range and feat, you are all but guaranteed to get the jump on the enemy.